-Stop emotional eating, snacking, grazing, let up on the wine and finally kick your bad habits.
-Every Tuesday, we meet for Coaching.
-For an exclusive VIP with Trina, meet us on Zoom here *request the meeting ID.
-Tackle it Tuesdays is free Coaching regarding Fitness, Food, Mindset, Health and more.
+Stop emotional eating, snacking, grazing, alcohol and finally kick your bad habits.
+I dish out lives and free Coaching regularly related to Fitness, Food, Mindset, Health and more.
 Please click here to tell me how I can help you.

 Stop Emotional Eating Crap Food and Snacks